Trinity-College/opsdroid-skill-whereis/README.md

 # opsdroid skill hello

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to run the "where_is" script, and give you the output in return.

 ## Requirements

-None.
+You need "where_is" in the opsdroid bot's path.

 ## Configuration